Dogs are Unavoidable but You Can Coexist Peacefully!

 Myth 2: A Wagging Tail Means a Dog is Always Friendly

 • Reality: A high, stiff wag can indicate arousal or tension, not friendliness.
 You should be able to tell the difference but if there’s any doubt, remain cautious.
 Watching videos on YouTube to show you the difference can be very useful.
+Most dogs that are not friendly usually avoid strangers, so its best to always let a dog approach you before interacting with it.

 Myth 3: Small Dogs Are More Friendly to Approach